pastynko/IpCamera/README.md

 ## Roadmap for further development

-Currently the focus is on stability and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
+Currently the focus is on creating a stable framework that allows multiple brands to be used in a consistent way.
-Hopefully the binding is now less work to add a new function to instead of creating stand alone scripts which are not easy for new openHAB users to find, setup or use.
-Sharing rules with others becomes easier if all brands are handled the same way and with channels that have the same name.
+Sharing rules with others will become easier if all brands are handled the same way and with channels that have the same name.

-If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this Github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.
+If you need a feature added that is in an API and you can not program, please raise an issue ticket at Github with a sample of what a browser shows when you enter in the URL, it is usually very quick to add features.

 If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
-This is for multiple reasons due to needing to keep things CONSISTENT between brands, lower the risk of breaking changes, and also easy to maintain.
+This is for multiple reasons due to needing to keep things CONSISTENT between brands, lower the risk of breaking changes, and also keep the binding easy to maintain.

 The following list is a great place to start helping with this binding if you wish to contribute.
 Any feedback, push requests and ideas are welcome, just please create a Github issue with your plans first.